If you can perform a thorough analysis of the following, you don’t need us.

 - Project management motivations for using EB-5 funds, and future plans for the Project

-- Any questions that may have arisen from our review to date
+- Any questions that may have arisen from the review to date

 DUE DILIGENCE IS A MOVING TARGET

-EB-5 due diligence targets investment characteristics that can affect EB-5 investor goals: a permanent Green Card and timely return of invested capital.
-We consider these characteristics particularly material to likelihood of immigration and financial success:
+EB-5 Diligence targets investment characteristics that affect EB-5 investor goals: a permanent Green Card and timely return of invested capital.
+Your dreams and financial well-being deserve it.